mary2002mcd/emergingtechnology/README.md

 G00401878

 ## Introduction
 This repository contains the Python solution for constructing and analyzing a trigram model using text data from Project Gutenberg.
 It demonstrates data preprocessing, model building, and text generation.
+It also includes the files to run a ELIZA chatbot on github pages.

 ## Repository Includes
 `.github/workflows`